idanhoro/NASA-Heat-Maps-Prediction/README.md

 ### Description

-In our project we research the correlations between different weather conditions and try to predict future scenarios by using image processing and traditional machine learning algorithms.
+In this project we research the correlations between different weather conditions and try to predict future scenarios by using image processing and traditional machine learning algorithms.

 ### Data Collection